Why is my hardwood floor water damage

 3. 3

-Inspect the floors for signs of warping, cupping, or mold growth.
-Determine if the subfloor is also affected.
+Inspect the floor for signs of warping, cupping, discoloration, or mold growth to determine the extent of the damage.

 Frequently Asked Questions